Exeter: Literature

 The Exeter Book, an anthology of Anglo Saxon poetry, is conserved in the vaults of Exeter Cathedral.
 The Exeter Book originates from the 10th century and is one of four manuscripts that between them encompass all surviving poetry composed in Old English.
 Predominantly, the Book incorporates shorter poems, several religious pieces, and a series of riddles, a handful of which are famously lewd.
-A selection of the aforementioned riddles are inscribed on a highly polished steel obelisk situated in High Street, placed there on 30 March 2005.
+Some of these riddles are inscribed on a highly polished steel obelisk in High Street, placed there on 30 March 2005.

-Another famous piece of literature is the Exon Domesday, a composite land and tax register of 1086.
+Another famous manuscript is the Liber Exoniensis or Exon Domesday, a composite land and tax register of 1086.
 The piece contains a variety of administrative materials concerning the counties of Cornwall, Devon, Dorset, Somerset and Wiltshire.
-This piece is also conserved in Exeter Cathedral.
+This document is also conserved in Exeter Cathedral.

 In 2019, the city became a UNESCO City of Literature.

 Theatre

 Exeter has several theatres.
 The Northcott Theatre is situated in the Streatham campus of the University of Exeter and is one of relatively few provincial English theatres to maintain its own repertory company.
-This theatre is the successor to the former Theatre Royal, Exeter which was permanently closed in 1962.

 The Barnfield Theatre was originally constructed as Barnfield Hall by Exeter Literary Society towards the end of the 19th century and converted to a theatre in 1972.
-It is a charity and is used as a venue for amateur and professional theatrical companies.

 The Cygnet Theatre in Friars Walk is the home of the Cygnet Training Theatre and is a member of the Conference of Drama Schools.
-As well as performances given by students in training, this theatre also stages performances from visiting repertory companies.

-The Bike Shed Theatre and Cocktail Bar opened in September 2010 before permanently closing in March 2018 because it failed to generate enough profit from the cocktail bar in order to operate the theatre.
-Operating from basement premises in Fore Street, the theatre offered intimate live music and performances.

-Additionally, more innovative and contemporary performances, theatrical productions and dance pieces are programmed by Exeter Phoenix in Exeter City Centre and The Exeter Corn Exchange in Market Street.
+Additionally, more innovative and contemporary performances, theatrical productions and dance pieces are programmed the Exeter Corn Exchange in Market Street.